 1. Enjoy outdoor winter activities to get moving

 Sometimes it’s hard to step outside and brave the cold weather.
-But bear in mind there are so many fun winter activities - like skating, skiing, snowshoeing and snowboarding.
+Maybe you just haven’t tried your favourite yet.
+Think skating, skiing, snowshoeing and snowboarding.
 Stay motivated by reminding yourself that these activities are only available for a short time.
 And just being outside can reduce stress and anxiety, according to recent research.
-So dress warmly and enjoy winter while it lasts?
+So dress warmly and enjoy winter while it lasts!

-2. Work out at home to avoid the cold weather
+2. Work out at home to stay out of the cold

-True, there’s a great variety of activities you can enjoy during wintertime.
-But not everyone loves the idea of being out in the snow and freezing cold.
-“This is where utilizing your own space and incorporating at-home workouts into your everyday routine can be very helpful,” says Baylee Joy, a certified personal trainer at Busy Bee Fitness Experts in Toronto.
+Not everyone loves the idea of being out in the snow and freezing cold.
+“This is where incorporating at-home workouts into your everyday routine can be very helpful,” says Baylee Joy, a certified personal trainer.

-Joy adds that you don’t have to have an elaborate home gym setup to get in a great workout.
-“You can use lightweight equipment like resistance bands and physio balls and learn a variety of bodyweight exercises.
-These are effective ways to stay for anyone to stay fit,” she says.
-Plus, there are plenty of equipment-free exercises you can do to build muscles and burn calories, like squats, push-ups and planking.
+Joy adds that you don’t have to have an elaborate home gym to get in a great workout.
+“You can use lightweight equipment like resistance bands and physio balls.
+A variety of bodyweight exercises need no equipment at all,” she says.
+Think of squats, push-ups and planking.
 These build muscle while burning calories.

 3. Find a workout buddy

 Your partner’s motivation and healthy habits can inspire you, and vice versa.
-“It helps if you can find someone with a real passion for fitness to join you on your workouts.
-Then that passion has a tendency to rub off on you,” says Joy.
+“It helps if you can find someone with a real passion for fitness.
+Their passion has a tendency to rub off on you,” says Joy

 What if a wearable or a smart speaker isn’t within your reach or budget?
 You can rely on your phone for advice.
-There’s an abundance of stellar fitness apps and online tools - like Seven Moments and LIFT Session - that can help.
-These apps can talk you through workout sessions, which you can do from anywhere without little or no equipment.
+There are stellar fitness apps for almost any exercise routine you can think of.
+Many of these apps are free and offer workout options with little or no equipment.